H2CK/twonkyserver/README.md

 http://server:9000/webconfig

+## Update Functionality
+This docker image is based on Ubuntu.
+On each start of the container an update of the used Ubuntu packages is performed.
+Due to the running update it might take a little longer until the application TwonkyMedia server is available.

 ## Parameters
 * `-v /config` - Where TwonkyMedia server stores its config files
 * `-v /data` - Where TwonkyMedia server will find the media to share via DLNA